-This event has been made possible through the generosity of Montecito Bank & Trust, Mitchell Kauffman and Joanne Moran.
+This event has been made possible through the generosity of Claude and Susan Case, Dorothy Largay and Wayne Rosing.

-This event made possible through the generosity of George Gelles and Christine Garvey.
+This event has been made possible through the generosity of Mitchell Kauffman and Joanne Moran.

 More than four decades after a post-Watergate Congress tried to put serious limits on campaign spending, the flood of money into politics has become a tsunami.
 A series of Supreme Court decisions has eroded many if not most attempts to restrict campaign spending.
 The growth of PACs and Super PACS has brought funds into the process from an ever-wider range of sources, especially from people of great means.
 But the rise of the Internet has made it possible for campaigns to raise huge sums from small donors (Bernie Sanders’ campaign was and is the most dramatic example).
 With the 2020 money race in full stride, is there any realistic chance that an effective law limiting campaign spending can get through the Congress, or withstand constitutional scrutiny?
 Will money be the determining factor in who wins in 2020?
 And is there a chance that big money could actually be a weapon to reform the process?